PADM 1000 - Introduction to Leadership in America

 Credit: 3

-PADM 6200 - Non-profit Organizations
+PADM 6200 - Introduction to the Nonprofit Sector and Organizations

 This is an introductory course, an overview of the non-profit sector in Hawai‘i, nationally, and worldwide for students who aspire to positions in middle management or senior leadership for a non-profit organization, with special applications for social work and public health.
 Topics include: non-profit management as a profession; introduction to budgeting; the relationship and impacts among relevant resources (social capital), associate social, cultural, and environmental goals with social entrepreneurship; and the organizational structures suited to those goals.